FE5054 - International Business (2023/24)

 |Total study hours||150|

-International economic issues influence the formulation of enterprise strategies, and this module gives students the opportunity to understand and discuss the challenges therein for multinational businesses.
-The aim of this module is to give students a strong understanding of key theories and policies which will be analysed in the light of current international debates.
+International economic issues influence the formulation of trade and investment policies as well as business strategies.
+In recent years dramatic economic changes are arising on account of factors such as the Covid-19 pandemic, Brexit and the growing role played by emerging economies.
+The aim of this module is to give students a strong understanding of key theories, policies and issues which will be analysed in the light of current international debates.

-Nature of International business LO1
+The nature of international business LO1

-The globalisation of production and markets LO2
+Globalisation of production and markets, process and debate LO2

 Balance of independent study and scheduled teaching activity